JetBrains/kotlin-web-site/docs/topics/roadmap.md

 > * This roadmap is not an exhaustive list of all things the team is working on, only the biggest projects.
 > * There’s no commitment to delivering specific features or fixes in specific versions.
-> * It lists some things that are postponed and will NOT get the team’s attention in the nearest future.
 > * We will adjust our priorities as we go and update the roadmap approximately every six months.
 >
 {type="note"}